sing-group/evoppi-docker/README.md

 * Docker: [https://www.docker.com/community-edition#/download](https://www.docker.com/community-edition#/download)
 * Docker Compose: [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/)

-In addition, Docker's remote REST API should be enabled and configured to listen in the TCP address `172.20.0.1:2375`.
+EvoPPI uses the Docker's remote REST API, that should be enabled and configured to listen in the TCP address `0.0.0.0:2375`.
 For Debian systems, depending on whether your system uses `systemd` or not, you can follow these tutorials:

   * Without `systemd` (e.g. Ubuntu <= 14.10): https://dor.ky/enabling-docker-remote-api-on-ubuntu/
-  * With `systemd` (e.g. Ubuntu >= 15.04): https://www.ivankrizsan.se/2016/05/18/enabling-docker-remote-api-on-ubuntu-16-04/
+  * With `systemd` (e.g. Ubuntu >= 15.04): https://success.docker.com/article/how-do-i-enable-the-remote-api-for-dockerd

+In addition, the `/tmp/evoppi-docker` directory will be mounted in the backend container.
+To ensure that the container can write into this directory, you can change the user's permissions to: `chmod a+w /tmp/evoppi-docker`.
+If you want to change the temporal folder, please, read the "Changing configuration" section.

+## Application configuration

+Most of the configuration parameters of the application are located at the `wildfly10/docker-standalone.xml` file.
+In the `urn:jboss:domain:naming:2.0` subsystem you will find several configuration parameters that you should change before executing the application.

+## Application execution
-## Building images
+### Building images

 In order to build all the images use the following command: